Third quantization with Hartree approximation for open-system bosonic transport: Examples

-To further investigate the size dependence of $R$ for the bosonic SSH-Hubbard model, we show in Fig.~\ref{fig:sshvsite} the $L$-dependence of $R$ from the 3rd Q with Hartree approximation in the regime $U/t_1 \le 1$.
+To further investigate the size dependence, we show the finite-size scaling analyses of the steady-state current and the rectification ratio from the 3rd Q with Hartree approximation for $U/t_1 \le 1$ in Fig.~\ref{fig:sshvsite}.
+One can see that as $L$ increases, the results saturates into the thermodynamic-limit ($L\rightarrow\infty$) values according to the 3rd Q with Hartree approximation.
 The monotonic decay of $R$ as $L$ increases of the SSH-Hubbard model differs from that of the inhomogeneous BHM with damped oscillations shown in Fig.~\ref{fig:rectvsites}.
 This implies the alternating hopping coefficients of the SSH-Hubbard model do not induce observable wave packets of specific wave vectors, in contrast to the BHM with inhomogeneous interactions.
 Moreover, Fig.~\ref{fig:sshvsite} shows that $R$ reaches a plateau as $L\rightarrow\infty$.
 By comparing the values of $R$ when $L$ is large, one can see that the diode effect of the SSH-Hubbard model due to the swapping of $t_1$ and $t_2$ becomes weaker as the onsite interaction increases in the regime $U/t_1 \le 1$.
+The scattering effect from $U$ suppresses the steady-state current regardless of the configurations.
+Since the interactions are uniform, it pushes the system towards the regime without rectification and thus increases $R$.

 Next, Fig.~\ref{fig:sshvband} (a) shows $R$ of the SSH-Hubbard model as a function of $t_2/t_1$ for $L=100$ and $L=1000$ from the 3rd Q with Hartree approximation for selected values of $U/t_1 \le 1$.
 For the noninteracting case ($U=0$), $R$ decreases with $t_2/t_1$ monotonically.
 However, the rectification is suppressed by the presence of the onsite interactions, as one can see that the value of $R$ increases with $U/t_1$.
 When $U/t_1>0$, the rectification is no longer monotonic and shows a dip as $t_2/t_1$ varies.
 One can see that the $U/t_1=1$ case shows a minimal $R$ around $t_2/t_1=0.5$ and $R\approx 1$ as $t_2/t_1\rightarrow 0$.